-The Municipality has an Integrated Waste Management Plan and will be reviewed by the end of July 2020.
+The Municipality has an Integrated Waste Management Plan and will be reviewed.

 There is a recycling plan in Boshof for re-use of treated effluent - Oxidation ponds/evaporation ponds.

 2.15 Associated services.

 The municipality also provide services in relation to schools and clinics for sanitation as stipulated in the following table: